-We have audited the accompanying financial statements of CRY - Child Rights and Youth America, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of CRY - Child Rights and You America, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CRY - Child Rights and You America, Inc. as of December 31, 2021, and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CRY - Child Rights and You America, Inc. as of December 31, 2022, and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.